 We request parents notify us of any accidents or injuries to their child before attending school.
 We will make a written record of the notification along with any injuries the child may have.
 Should a child receive any injuries during school time; staff will follow our accident reporting and first aid procedures.

-We use body maps to record information about physical injuries to a child as part of our accident/behaviour/first aid safeguarding concern reporting processes, a copy of the first ail slip will be sent home.
+We use body maps on CPOMS to record information about physical injuries to a child as part of our accident/behaviour/first aid safeguarding concern reporting processes.